 What is the residence hall visitation policy?
 When can I have guests in my room?

-Two visitation options are available to accommodate the individual preferences of students; the options indicate times during which guests are permitted to visit and are noted in each community description.
+There are two visitation designations to accommodate the individual preferences of students; the options indicate times during which guests are permitted to visit and are noted in each community description.

-- Option 1: Visitation permitted Monday through Thursday from 10 a.m. to 2 a.m., and 24-hour visitation permitted beginning 10 a.m.
+- Visitation 1: Visitation permitted Monday through Thursday from 10 a.m. to 2 a.m., and 24-hour visitation permitted beginning 10 a.m.
 Friday through Saturday, ending at 2 a.m.
 Monday (Sunday night).

-- Option 2: Visitation permitted 24 hours a day, seven days a week.
+- Visitation 2: Visitation permitted 24 hours a day, seven days a week.

 Do I have to leave my room during mid-year breaks such as winter break and spring break?